holzachr/sanremo-linux/README.md

 which is the only component that can be directly addressed from within the driver, and that needs to be passed in order to configure the PCnet chip.

+Since the PCnet is a PCI busmastering chipset, the ASIC is needed in order to transform bus accesses through the card's MCA interface to the PCnet.
+It acts as a MCA-to-PCI bridge.

 ## The card's ressources

 Through Reference Disk configuration and the ADF, you can choose from the following ressources: